|Purpose:||To assist barristers and sets of chambers in their compliance with the GDPR|

 |Status and effect:||Please see the notice at end of this page.
 This is not “guidance” for the purposes of the BSB Handbook I6.4.|

-The General Data Protection Regulation (GDPR) comes into force in May 2018, directly applicable to the UK.
+The General Data Protection Regulation (GDPR) came into force in May 2018, directly applicable to the Bar.
 This guide and associated annexes seek to provide essential support to barristers and chambers in meeting their data protection obligations.
 Click here for information about upcoming Bar Council training on the GDPR.

 The Bar Council, Legal Practice Management Association and Institute of Barristers’ Clerks have partnered with Riliance to produce the GDPR Toolkit, available free to the profession for 12 months.
 The GDPR Toolkit includes further guidance along with template policies and procedures to assist you in becoming GDPR compliant in advance of 25 May 2018.
 Click here to sign up and access these resources.